MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 4. Download the **Product Visualize** solution to your PC.

-5. Import the solution by clicking the **Import** button and selecting the solution zip file you downloaded.
+5. Import the solution by selecting the **Import** button and selecting the solution zip file you downloaded.

 ### Customize the Opportunity page

 There are numerous ways you can customize your Opportunity page in Dynamics 365 for Sales.
-This procdrue provides suggested customizations, but feel free to adapt to your needs.
+This procedure provides suggested customizations, but feel free to adapt to your needs.

 1. In the **Settings** drop-down list at the top of the page, select **Customizations**, and then select **Customize the System**.